bastionzero/bastionzero-sdk-go/CONTRIBUTING.md

 ## Changelog

-The `CHANGELOG` file follows a format similar to HashiCorp's changelog specifications they recommended to use for Terraform providers found [here](https://www.terraform.io/plugin/sdkv2/best-practices/versioning#changelog-specification).
+The `CHANGELOG` file follows a format similar to HashiCorp's changelog specifications they recommend to use for Terraform providers found [here](https://www.terraform.io/plugin/sdkv2/best-practices/versioning#changelog-specification).

 Information in the changelog should be broken down into the following categories: